laosioor/Finding-Zero-Function/README.md

-This is a assignment for Numerical Calculation class.
+This is an assignment for Numerical Calculation class.
 <a href="https://github.com/RezeScarlet">RezeScarlet</a> and <a href="https://github.com/laosioor">laosioor</a>